wckdrzr/Gaspar/README.md

 bool ExportsFor(this MemberInfo member, GasparType type)
 ```

-If you have a MemberInfo object, this method will let you know if its is tagged with a given GasparType.
+If you have a MemberInfo object, this method will let you know if it (or it's parent class) is tagged with a given GasparType.
 For example `myclass.ExportsFor(GasparType.FrontEnd)` will return true if the myclass has the `[ExportsFor(GasparType.FrontEnd)]` attribute